 - A. Competitors will submit their Roast Plan at the scheduled time. - B. The Roast Plan is a written log of the proposed roast profile(s) and the reasons for those selected roast profile(s).
-Competitors should clearly describe the weight loss, temperature, color reading of their roasted coffee, and provide a description of the sensory results of the production roast by completing a descriptive assessment form from the SCA's Coffee Value Assessment (CVA).
+Competitors will clearly describe the weight loss, temperature, color reading of their roasted coffee, the ratio and quantity used (for Blend only) and provide a description of the sensory results of the production roast by completing a descriptive assessment form from the SCA's Coffee Value Assessment (CVA).
 The CVA includes intensity ratings and check-all-that-apply (CATA) descriptors.
 The CATA descriptors correspond to the inner circles of the SCA/WCR/UC Davis Coffee Taster's Flavor Wheel.
-Competitors are also encouraged to add extra descriptors not present within the CATA boxes in the space provided. - C. The descriptive assessment should be completed for each of the sensory attribute categories that judges assess (fragrance/aroma, flavor, aftertaste, acidity, sweetness, and mouthfeel). - D. Competitors will submit separate Roast Plans for Single Origin and Blend coffees. - E. Each green coffee option will be given to competitors right before their production roasting time.
-Therefore, competitors should clearly write their required quantity of green coffee for each roast profile. - F. If the competitor plans to do either a pre-roast or a post-roast blend, they should specify each roast profile on each Roast Plan, including the ratio of the blend and the timing of blending.
+Competitors are also encouraged to add extra descriptors that are not present within the CATA boxes in the space provided. - C. The descriptive assessment should be completed for each of the sensory attribute categories that judges assess (fragrance/aroma, flavor, aftertaste, acidity, sweetness, and mouthfeel). - D. Competitors will submit separate Roast Plans for Single Origin and Blend coffees. - E. Each green coffee option will be given to competitors right before their production roasting time.
+Therefore, competitors should clearly write their required quantity of green coffee for each roast profile. - F. If the competitor plans to do either a pre-roast or a post-roast blend, they should specify each roast profile on each Roast Plan, including the ratio of the blend and the timing of blending. - G. If the Roast Plan is submitted late or if it is missing the information presented in this section, the Roast Plan will receive a score of 0.
+The subsequent coffee submissions of the competitor will still be evaluated.